 Leveraging Public Lands to Connect Rural America

 Ninety-seven percent of Americans who live in urban population areas have access to high-speed internet and broadband services, but in the nation’s rural areas, access is often hard to come by.
-President Trump recognized this disparity when he signed Executive Order 13821 (EO 13821), Streamlining and Expediting Requests to Locate Broadband Facilities in Rural America, on January 18, 2018.
+The past administration recognized this disparity when signing Executive Order 13821 (EO 13821), Streamlining and Expediting Requests to Locate Broadband Facilities in Rural America, on January 18, 2018.
 The Bureau of Land Management, which manages more than 245 million acres of public land in 12 Western states, is uniquely positioned to help change those facts by making public lands available for broadband infrastructure.

 The socioeconomic benefits of broadband cannot be overstated.
 It allows for greater economic growth among subscribers, providing access to better health care and educational opportunities while enhancing civic participation.
 Still there exists a digital divide, which can be attributed to both location and total population, and can result in fewer economic opportunities for both.